 In general, your loss is limited to the amount you pay for the option.
 As the ETF or stock price falls it eventually reaches your break-even point.
 If it continues to fall your profits continue to rise, but are not infinite since the lowest price an ETF can go is $0.

 Selling a Put Option

-Selling or writing a put option means you are giving someone else (the buyer) the right to sell an ETF at a specified price within a certain time frame.
+Selling or writing a put option means giving someone else (the buyer) the right to sell an ETF at a specified price within a certain time frame.
 In exchange for this, you receive the premium that is paid by the buyer.

-Since you are giving someone else the right to sell the ETF at a specified price, if you aren’t short the ETF—“naked” put writing–and it falls in price considerably you face large losses.
-At the same time your profit from the option is limited to the premium you received for writing it.
+Since you are giving someone else the right to sell the ETF at a specified price, if you aren’t short the ETF, “naked” put writing, and it falls in price considerably, you face large losses.
+At the same time, your profit from the option is limited to the premium you received for writing it.